 We have prepared a wide range of wholesome sea buckthorn recipes for you.
 Discover:

-A quick and easy breakfast recipe that includes healthy fats, such as omega-3, omega-6 and omega-7, fibre and vitamin E.
+A quick and easy breakfast recipe made with oats, homemade almond milk and healthy fats.
+This porridge is rich in omega-3, omega-6 and omega-7 fatty acids, as well as fibre and vitamin E.

 Fuel your body first thing in the morning with this flavoursome recipe.
 Made with fresh pineapple, bananas, beetroot and figs, this smoothies bowl is packed with an array of vitamins and minerals essential for your wellbeing.

 Traditionally known as the gugelhupf cake, the bundt cake came from central Europe.
-Enjoy a slice with a cup of Viennese coffee.
+Indulge in a slice of this delicious dessert with a cup of Viennese coffee.

 A light dinner meal packed with vitamins and nutrients.
 Made with asparagus, marinated radishes, mushrooms and spring onions and garden peas.

 A perfect snack in-between the meals or before a workout.
-It’s raw, vegan and highly nutritious.
+These energy balls are raw, vegan and highly nutritious.
+Made with cashew nuts, hemp seeds, raisins, maca powders and more wholesome ingredients.

 A delicious vegan summer dessert option made with raspberries, blueberries, apricots and bananas.